broadinstitute/gnomad-browser/docs/vep.md

 ## MNVs

 Multi-nucleotide variants (MNVs) were identified using a custom script (written by Emma Pierce-Hoffman and Andrew Hill).
+Briefly, this script took variant and phase information from the VCF to discover sites where two or three variants occur on the same haplotype within a single codon.

-## LCR and SEGDUP
+## LCR and SEGDUP flags

 Variants have been flagged according to whether they fall into low-complexity regions (LCRs) or segmental duplication (SEGDUP) regions.